 "I'm not touching that."

 "Well then, how do I pay for it?"
+I adjusted the collar on my leather coat.

 "You can scan it yourself if you want to, but the last time I scanned one of those, I had blood on my hands."